[NEW INSIGHT] Why multimedia is becoming a CEOs most powerful thought leadership tool in 2026

 Simply because of what AI use can suggest:

-You lack effort and commitment.
+Poor effort and commitment.

 None of which you need when you're trying to build trust, credibility, and confidence among the people who matter most, especially during high-stakes moments, such as crises, major organisational changes, or regulatory scrutiny.